micahcochran/scrape-schema-recipe/README.md

 Here are some references for how schema.org/Recipe *should* be structured:

 * [https://schema.org/Recipe](https://schema.org/Recipe) - official specification
-* [Recipe Google Search Guide](https://developers.google.com/search/docs/data-types/recipe) - material teaching devlopers how to use the schema (with a little emphasis structured data impacts search results)
+* [Recipe Google Search Guide](https://developers.google.com/search/docs/data-types/recipe) - material teaching developers how to use the schema (with emphasis on how structured data impacts search results)

 ## Other Similar Python Libraries